guilhermebkel/gbkel-about/learning-notes/books/as-armas-da-persuasão-como-influenciar-e-nao-deixar-se-influenciar.md

 Ex:
 - Your leader said you need to do 'A' and you feel like he meant 'B', but you don't try to say it to him because he's the leader.
 - You buy something expensive because you assume that it is expensive because it is good.

+## The Reciprocity

+It is a tool that basically means if you give a person some favor that it didn't ask for, the person automatically owns you another favor (that you can customize by your necessity).
+It can work the most times because our civilization has grown with this habit and the idea that a favor need to be given back to who gave you first.

+Ex:
+- I give you some random favor that impacts you for good.
+- I ask you for something that can be done following the level of the favor I gave you.